franarama/envres-website/README.md

 # envres-website
-This website uses HTML, CSS, and PHP to create a reservation booking system for server environments.
+This website uses HTML, CSS, JavaScript and PHP to create a reservation booking system for server environments.
 This was a work assignment (Co-op Fall/Summer 2016).

 ## Prerequisites
 These instructions are for Ubuntu-based Linux distributions.
 A text editor is required for writing code (I use Komodo, but you can use whatever you'd like such as Notepad++).
 A web server is required to run PHP based programs so we will install a LAMP (Linux, Apache, MySQL, PHP) stack.
 The website stores and retrieves information from databases so we will install and use phpMyAdmin (a web interface).